Camera Icon

 1970s, Bird News of Western Massachusetts, 1971-1972 (two issues.
 Includes tabular view of breeding bird counts in Western MA, 1967-1972.
 SEE separate collection of Publications for full set.)

 1980s, Bird News of Western Massachusetts, 1981, 1985-1986 (four issues.
 Continued as a quarterly publication 1985/1986.
 Published until 1997.
-SEE separate collection for nearly complete set of the publication.)
+SEE separate collection for nearly complete set of this publication.)

 Programs